zixianwang2022/Megatron-LM/README.md

 ## T5 Task Evaluation
 <a id="cnndm-evaluation"></a>
 ### CNN/Daily Mail Evaluation
-The following script finetunes the T5 model for evaluation on the [CNN/Daily Mail dataset](https://s3.amazonaws.com/opennmt-models/Summary/cnndm.tar.gz).
+The following script finetunes the T5 model for evaluation on the non-tokenized version of the [CNN/Daily Mail dataset](https://s3.amazonaws.com/opennmt-models/Summary/cnndm.tar.gz).
 The `TRAIN_DATA`, `VALID_DATA`, and `TEST_DATA` point to the corresponding source and target files.

 <pre>